 In my wildest dreams, I will never be able to resist a rich, gooey dessert that’s utterly decadent and covered in chocolate and whipped cream.

-But this week Joe Wicks’ new Lean in 15 range for Gousto has inspired me to make hearty food healthier with a few simple ingredient swaps.
+But this week I have been inspired to make hearty food healthier with a few simple ingredient swaps.
 In this post, I’ve made desserts a little better for you with tricks like switching cream for yoghurt, cutting carbs and adding more protein where I can.

 Summer isn’t summer without this classic British dessert.
 We’ve swapped the cream for yoghurt for a tangy hit of gut friendly goodness that balances perfectly with the sweet fruit and sugary meringue.
 For one of your 5-a-day, serve 80g of strawberries (at least) per person.